The 2020 International Conference on High Performance Computing & Simulation

 Barcelona, Spain (Virtual/Online event)

+Preparing and delivering an effective and informative presentation at the meeting is absolutely essential.
 The following guidelines and forms will be helpful as you prepare for your oral presentation at the conference.
 Please note the list of audio-visual equipment which will be available for your use at the conference.
-If you require any other equipment, you must advise us well in advance and note that you may be responsible for the additional cost (e.g., in case of unavailable equipment).
+If you require any other equipment, you must advise us well in advance.
+Note that you may be responsible for the additional cost (e.g., in case of unavailable equipment).
 We will try to accommodate your needs without extra cost to you, but special orders may not be coverable and may be charged directly to you.
 Please check with us on availability and prices for extra equipment or support.

 Good visual aids can greatly enhance the effect your presentation has on the audience.
 Experience at past conferences has shown that many of the oral presentations have not been adequately prepared always.
-Often an attempt was made to present too much material and too much detail, or underprepare and have a much shorter presentation with incomplete content and insufficient details.
-Visual aids, the primary means to hold the attention of the audience, were often poorly conceived and inadequately prepared.
+Often an attempt was made to present too much material and too much detail that will go overtime.
+Or underprepare and have a much shorter presentation with incomplete content and insufficient details.
+Good presentation means using the allocated time fully, effectively and efficiently.
+Audio and visual aids, the primary means to hold the attention of the audience, were often poorly conceived and inadequately prepared.
 It is our hope that these guidelines will help you prepare a better visual presentation.